ahbalbaid/Project_2024-15/Report.md

 ## 2. Project topic: Parallel sorting algorithms

 ### 2a.
 Description
 Our team will communicate through Discord.
+We'll create dedicated channels for different aspects of the project to keep our discussions organized.
+Regular voice or video meetings will be scheduled to sync up on progress, address any issues, and plan next steps.
+By using Discord, we'll be able to share files, code snippets, and updates instantly, ensuring everyone stays on the same page throughout the project.

 We will emplement:
 - Bitonic Sort: A bitonic sequence is a series of elements that are monotonically increasing then decreasing.
 The algorithm forms a bitonic sequence from an unordered sequence starting with a size of two (default bitonic).
 Then, the algorithm recursively merges pairs of bitonic sequences together to sort the elements.